rdoix/camphiseeker/README.md

 * Local Port
 * ISP Information

-CamPhiseeker host a fake website which ask for "Location" and "Camera" Permission and if the target "Allows" itu, we can Get:
+CamPhiseeker host a fake website which ask for "Location" and "Camera" Permission and if the target "Allows" it, we can Get:
 * Longitude
 * Latitude
 * Accuracy